glenfish/glenfish/README.md

 # 	🐟	🐟	🐟
-## I'm Nicholas Fehlberg aka glenfish
+## I'm Nicholas Fehlberg... thanks for stopping by! :)

 I'm a front end developer with a professional background in ecommerce, graphic design and marketing